Imranahmed935/Talent-Trail/README.md

 - **Tailwind CSS**: For modern, responsive design.
 - **AOS Library**: Animation effects on scrolling elements.
 - **React Helmet**: For managing document head, including titles and meta tags.

----

-## **How to Explore Talent Trail**

-1. **Visit the Live Website**:
-   Open [Talent Trail](https://your-live-site-url.com) to explore its features.

-2. **Create an Account**:
-   Sign up and personalize your profile for a tailored experience.

-3. **Discover Career Options**:
-   Browse through scientifically crafted career paths and suggestions.

-4. **Stay Updated**:
-   Update your profile picture and details in real-time to stay aligned with your goals.

-5. **Get Inspired**:
-   Experience inspiring content through the dynamic homepage carousel.